AllenSWDB/allenswdb.github.io/databook/visual-coding-np/vcnp-quality-metrics.md

 waveforms.

-Let's look in more detail at the distribution of some quality metrics across 99,180 units.
+Let's look in more detail at the distribution of some quality metrics across 99,180 units in the Visual Coding dataset.
 We'll start by creating a function for plotting each metric in an aesthetically pleasing way:

 ```{code-cell} ipython3